Realme 3 Dual Camera Setup Teased, Tipped to Come in Two Variants

-Realme has rolled out a new teaser of the Realme 3 revealing a dual rear camera setup, and a rear fingerprint scanner as well.
-The phone is separately also reported to come in two variants powered by two different processors depending upon the region.
+Realme has released a new teaser of the Realme 3 smartphone, revealing a dual rear camera setup and a rear fingerprint scanner.
+The phone is, separately, also reported to come in two variants powered by two different processors depending upon the region.
 The Realme 3 is now said to be powered by the MediaTek Helio P70 processor in India, and the global variant will be powered by the MediaTek Helio P60 SoC.
-Realme hasn't confirmed the launch date of the Realme 3.
+Realme hasn't confirmed the launch date of the Realme 3, however it was earlier reported that the phone will hit the market in Q1 2019.

 Realme Mobiles Twitter account has tweeted yet another photo of the upcoming Realme 3 revealing the back portion of the phone.
 The phone is seen to sport a dual rear camera setup aligned vertically and a rear fingerprint sensor as well.
 The device is seen to sport a diamond cut back case as well, indicating that the case will be launched alongside.